yannlambret/flstats/README.md

     [{"url": "http://localhost:5000/", "count": 75, "max": 0.0, "avg": 0.0, "min": 0.0}]

 But you get the idea!
-Each stat "object" have four fields:
+Each stat "object" have five fields:

  - url : performance data are related to this specific URL
  - count : number of requests processed